njsch/njsch.github.io/LetPar.md

 Surname, First or second initial .
 (Year sent).
 Member division, government/parliamentary level [Letter].
 ```

+## Letters
-## Transport and Climate/Net Zero Initiatives, With Their Impact Upon the Blind and Vision Impaired Community in Australia, Owing to Increased Introduction of [Hybrid and Electric Vehicles (EVs)](https://arena.gov.au/renewable-energy/electric-vehicles/)
+### Transport and Climate/Net Zero Initiatives, With Their Impact Upon the Blind and Vision Impaired Community in Australia, Owing to Increased Introduction of [Hybrid and Electric Vehicles (EVs)](https://arena.gov.au/renewable-energy/electric-vehicles/)
-Coming soon...8
+Coming soon...